borntofrappe/Practice-Front-End-Web-Development/Scroll Event Background Overlay/README.md

 - begin the transition when the distance from the top of the page reaches half of the height of the `.hero` section;
 - end the transition when the `.hero` section is completely out of sight.
 - in between the two extremes, alter the property of opacity for the `.dark-overlay` `div`.
-From 0 in the beginning of the transition to 1 at the very end.
+From 0 at the beginning of the transition to 1 at the very end.

 A couple of values are therefore required to understand when the page reaches the specified breakpoints.